Lottery System 6/55: A Probability Study

 If your 6 numbers matched the 6 winning numbers that were drawn, you win the jackpot prize.
 You win a consolation prize if you matched only 3, 4 or 5 numbers.
 The winning numbers do not follow a particular order, which means, how the numbers were drawn is irrelevant.

-Match Prize Tax
+Match Starting Prize Tax

 6 numbers ₱30 million* 20%